The 20 Best Highlights To See In Seoul

 From 1950 to 1953 the Korean peninsula was rocked by a civil war that devastated the country.
 Evidence of this horrific time can still be seen at the DMZ, as the two countries are still technically at war to this day.

 For all those lost during these horrendous battles, the War Memorial of Korea was built to commemorate the fallen comrades.
-The memorial also doubles as a museum that educated visitors on the war through artefacts and military equipment that survived the war.
+The memorial also doubles as a museum that educated visitors on the war through artefacts and military equipment.

-Crossing the Han River that connects the districts of Seocho and Yongsan, Banpo Bridge is a two-tier bridge renowned for the Moonlight Rainbow Fountain show.
-As the sun sets, over 380 water jets unleash under the gleam of multicoloured lights as it streams into the river below!
+Crossing the Han River, Banpo Bridge is a two-tiered masterpiece renowned for the Moonlight Rainbow Fountain show.
+As the sun sets, over 380 water jets unleash under the gleam of multicoloured lights towards the river below!

-On Saturdays, the bridge even attracts local performances to take part in the “Moonlight Square Cultural Weekend” who perform a spectrum of different musical styles.
-With performances such as acapella to jazz and even entire to orchestras come to perform under the lights of the bridge, it’s a great place to cap off an evening.
+On Saturdays, the bridge attracts local performers to take part in the “Moonlight Square Cultural Weekend”.
+With performances such as acapella to jazz and even entire orchestras coming to perform, it’s a great place to cap off an evening.

 Here’s a list of the 15 best highlights found on the cultural and geological goldmine, Jeju Island